How to Clone SSD to Larger SSD without Unused Space Left

-Preparing to clone a smaller SSD to a larger SSD
+Prepare for Cloning a Smaller SSD to a Larger SSD

 Before you begin the cloning process, proper preparation is essential to avoid data loss and ensure a smooth transition.
 Here are the steps you need to take before cloning your SSD: